CS-3398-264/GriffinArmyRepo/srs_template.md

 ### 4.3 Game Rules / Beginner help FAQ
 4.3.1 Description
-As shown in Figure 3, when the user is in the game, a button in the right top corner of the UI window during the game when clicked should open a page with the Griffin Game of Chess rules.
-The rule FAQ should open a link or list of official chest rules to play Griffin Chess.
+From the title screen, Griffin Chess shall provide a button or link that displays a chess rules FAQ for the the user.
+The rule FAQ should open an external website or an in-game list of official chest rules to play Griffin Chess.

 ### 4.4 Day/Night Mode
 4.4.1 Description